slowernews/wisdom-tldr/chapters/chapter_appendix.md

 start with small investments till you are confortable with them. psycology is a huge factor. legendary 1968 book The Money Game by George Goodman, aka Adam Smith: “If you do not know who you are, Wall Street is an expensive place to find out.”

-Know When to Fold Em

-> *'Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand-- you must learn to handle mistakes and new facts that change the odds.”
-Mistakes are an opportunity to grow.
-How we handle adversity is up to us.
-This is how we become personally antifragile.' -- Charlie Munger*

-entrepreneurship vs investment (2 different mentalities
+entrepreneurship vs investment (2 different mentalities -->
-> *'It’s waiting that helps you as an investor, and a lot of people just can’t stand to wait.' -- Charlie Munger*

-investment: the Barbell strategy
--->